Atlas48/logx/README.md

 # logx
 Simple, pretty, traffic-light logger

-logx is an incredably lightweight traffic-light pattern logger, only a single, 7-element object in memory
+logx is an incredably lightweight traffic-light pattern logger, only a single, 7-element object in memory.
+It wraps [ampelstatus](ampelstatus), and is currently classed as it's API.

 ## Example